 Approximate Distance: 543km Estimated Travel Time: 10 hrs We depart early in the morning (approx. 6am) for today’s long journey across rough and bumpy roads takes us to a private game farm called Eureka, 29km's outside of Lusaka, the capital of Zambia, where we will spend the night.
 Here you may see Zebras, Buffalos, and the Boks that roam the property, or relax by the pool or at the rest camp’s bar.

 Day 3-4 Lusaka/Chipata (2B,2L,2D)

-Approximate Distance: 544 km Estimated Travel Time: 10 hrs Travel north east up through the Zambian country-side, we head to the capital of the Eastern Province, Chipata.
-Previously known as Fort Jameson, Chipata is a popular refueling station for overlanders heading to South Luangwa National Park.
+Approximate Distance: 544 km Estimated Travel Time: 10 hrs Today is another long travel day to get us closer to Malawi.
+We will depart around 6am and drive north east up through the Zambian country-side, we head to the capital of the Eastern Province, Chipata.
+On our way we will drive through a trading post village just before Luangwa Bridge with a beautiful local market.
+There is a chance to interact with the villagers, try some exotic fruits or buy some baskets as a souvenir.
 As today is a long driving day we will not be able to visit Chipata town.

 Day 5-8 Lake Malawi (4B,4L,4D)